 Can I get a no fault divorce?

-Unfortunately England and Wales does not operate a no fault divorce system at present.
+Unfortunately, if you live in England or Wales a no fault divorce will not be possible as the jurisdiction does not operate a no fault divorce system at present.

 Family Law Act 1996

 However, the incoming Labour government of Tony Blair, after consultation, decided not to implement the parts of the act relating to no fault divorce.

 A campaign by the Daily Mail and other right wing media had a significant impact of the act not being implemented

 As recent as October 2015, there was a motion put forward by an MP in the house of commons to have a no fault based divorce system in England and Wales, but the bill will no longer go ahead and has now ended.